LunaAmora/4orth/README.md

         -wat             Transforms the stripped program back from the final `.wasm` to `.wat` -wasm            Target WASM instead of Wasm-4 (doesn't support -b or -r) -s               Silent mode.
-Don't print any info about compilation phases -o  <file>       File to write the result to png2src <file>       Uses w4 to convert a png file to Porth code and prints it -s               Silent mode.
-Only print the converted code help                 Print this help to stdout and exit with 0 code
+Don't print any info about compilation phases -o  <file>       File to write the result to help                 Print this help to stdout and exit with 0 code
 ```